ServiceNow Inc. (NOW) – Don’t Believe the Hype: Check The Facts

 Sponsored

-The stock witnessed a -6.61% gain in the last 1 month and extending the period to 3 months gives it a -12.90%, and is -2.59% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.00% over the week and 3.60% over the month.
+The stock witnessed a 2.89% gain in the last 1 month and extending the period to 3 months gives it a 11.96%, and is 12.81% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.40% over the week and 3.92% over the month.

 ServiceNow Inc. (NOW) Analyst Forecasts